JuliaFirstOrder/StructuredOptimization.jl/README.md

 ## Installation

-From the Julia command line hit
+From the Julia command line hit:

 	Pkg.clone("https://github.com/nantonel/JuLiASSO.jl.git")

-Once the package is installed you can update it with
+Once the package is installed you can update it with:

 	Pkg.update()